TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-amlcompute-manage.md

 ### If you're consistently experiencing an issue at creation time

-The cause may be one of the following:
+This may be caused by the following:
-- Your region could be **out of capacity**, which is generally represented in the error message at the time of allocation failure.
+- Your region is **out of capacity**.
+This is generally represented in the error message at the time of allocation failure.
 You can try using a different VM family, or retry at a later time.
 - You may be using an **unsupported VMsize** in the region of your workspace.
 We document the supported VM sizes and generally keep the list up to date with the latest SKUs supported by Azure.
 - The **VNet configuration** on your compute target may be misconfigured and is preventing Azure services from reaching them, leading to situations such as unusable nodes.
 Managed Compute has a very specific VNet configuration setup, as detailed in our documentation.
 **Note**:  Currently, creating on behalf of a compute instance does not support SSH.
 Also, auto-shutdown on a compute instance is not supported.